A solvable algebra for massless fermions: Conclusions and Outlook

 \section{Conclusions and Outlook}

-In this paper we have calculated the stabiliser group of the proper orthochronous Lorentz group which turns out to be the maximal solvable or Borel subgroup of dimension four.
+In this paper, we have calculated the stabiliser group of the proper orthochronous Lorentz group, which turns out to be the maximal solvable or Borel subgroup of dimension four.
 We have explained the continuous transition between the stabiliser groups of massive and massless particles that describes the massless limit but fails for exactly massless states.
-We have dealt with the system of eigenvectors of the Borel subgroup and shown that the Borel subgroup can be described by a Kronecker sum of two two-dimensional solvable groups $\sol_2^\pm$ representing right and left handed chirality states.
+We have dealt with the system of eigenvectors of the Borel subgroup and shown that the Borel subgroup can be described by a Kronecker sum of two two-dimensional solvable groups $\sol_2^\pm$ representing right- and left-handed chirality states.
 Finally, in the Chevalley basis we have derived the Weyl and Dirac equations for massless and massive particles and have defined the helicity of the massless states.
+Note that without the generator $T$ such a Kronecker sum of chiral states would not emerge.
+The Borel subgroup as the maximal solvable subgroup of the proper orthochronous Lorentz group provides exactly four eigenvectors describing these two chiral states, of which the left handed state is populated by massless fermions, the right handed by antifermions.
+This is the physical content of our extension.

-Even though the foundations for an explanation of the spin flip effect are clarified, an exact formulation is not gained here but aimed for a future publication.
+Even though the foundations for an explanation of the spin-flip effect are prepared by this, an exact formulation is not gained here but is aimed for a future publication.
 The effect is closely related to the concept of mass which we want to understand in more detail.
 In our argumentation we obtained unexpected help from a not yet published seminal work explaining in detail the construction of a spin operator by a linear combination of components of the Pauli--Lubanski pseudovector~\cite{Choi:2018mdd}.
 Not unexpectedly, the authors end up with two spin (tensor) operators and corresponding chirality states that are interchanged under parity transformation.
 Parity eigenstates can be constructed as particle or antiparticle compound states.
 Applying the Lorentz transformation to the massive states of Ref.~\cite{Choi:2018mdd}, the parity eigenstates are shown to evolve to solutions of the Dirac equation.